-1 Covid-19-related tests include both core Covid-19 tests (Polymerase Chain Reaction (PCR), Antigen, and Antibody) as well as other routine inflammatory and clotting markers including, 1 Covid-19-related tests include both core Covid-19 tests (Polymerase Chain Reaction (PCR), Antigen, and Antibody) as well as other routine inflammatory and clotting markers including, but not limited to, Complete Blood Picture, Erythrocyte Sedimentation Rate (ESR), D-Dimer, Ferritin and C-reactive Protein (CRP), which the Company opted to include in the classification as "other Covid-19-related tests" due to the strong rise in demand for these tests witnessed following the outbreak of Covid-19.
+1 Covid-19-related tests include both core Covid-19 tests (Polymerase Chain Reaction (PCR), Antigen, and Antibody) as well as other routine inflammatory and clotting markers including, but not limited to, Complete Blood Picture, Erythrocyte Sedimentation Rate (ESR), D-Dimer, Ferritin and C-reactive Protein (CRP), which the Company opted to include in the classification as "other Covid-19-related tests" due to the strong rise in demand for these tests witnessed following the outbreak of Covid-19.
 2 Starting Q1 2023, IDH has opted to stop reporting on its Covid-19-related revenues and test volumes due to their material insignificance to the consolidated figures and to Egypt's and Jordan's country-level results for the quarter.
 In the comparable period of last year (1H 2022) IDH had recorded EGP 615 million in Covid-19-related revenues and had performed 1.4 million Covid-19-related tests.

 3 Conventional (non-Covid) tests include all of the Group's test offering with the exception of its Covid-19-related test offering outlined above.

-4 Important notice: In the Company's earnings releases covering the five quarters starting from Q4 2021 and ending Q4 2022, man agement had opted to present Alternative Performance (ADM) elegated (ESR), and include the protection in Covid-19-related in the protection in Covid-19-related in the protection in Covid-19-related including the Company's earnings releases covering the five quarters starting from Q4 2021 and ending Q4 2022, man agement had opted to present Alternative Performance of Covid-19.

-^{}Important indices in the Company's earnings releases covering the five quarters starting from 42021 and entiting Qu22, miningement and optical to present Attentione ed Cowid-19related revenues on consolidated results, the Company will only report IFRS-compliant figures.
-It is worth noting that revenues for the comparable period (Q1 2022), include concession fees amounting to EGP 63 million paid by Biolab as part of its agreement with QAIA and Aqaba Port.

-5 EBITDA is calculated as operating profit plus depreciation and amortization.
+4 Important notice: In the Company's earnings releases covering the five quarters starting from Q4 2021 and ending Q4 2022, management had opted to present Alternative Performance Measures (APM) alongside IFRS-compliant figures as outlined on page 2 of the Company's FY 2022 Earnings Release.
+Starting in Q1 2023, due to the material insignificance of Covid-19-related revenues on consolidated results, the Company will only report IFRS-compliant figures.
+It is worth noting that revenues for the comparable period (Q1 2022), include concession 5 EBITDA is calculated as operating profit plus depreciation and amortization.
 6 Key operational indicators are calculated based on revenues for the periods of EGP 1,872 million and EGP 1,954 million for 1H 2023 and 1H 2022, respectively.